Del Rio, Texas: Education

 The city is served by the San Felipe Del Rio Consolidated Independent School District.
 About 10,450 students are enrolled and 637 teachers are employed at 14 campuses throughout the district.
 Del Rio is also home to Del Rio Heritage Academy High School, and Premier High School, two charter schools.

 Higher education

-Two four year universities have campuses in Del Rio: Sul Ross State University and Park University.
+Two four-year universities have campuses in Del Rio: Sul Ross State University and Park University.

 Southwest Texas Junior College, a two-year community college, has a campus in Del Rio.

 Media

 Print

-The Del Rio News-Herald was a daily newspaper published in Del Rio, covering Val Verde County, was owned by Southern Newspapers Inc. The newspaper had a daily circulation of 10,400 and a Sunday circulation of 13,500.
-The newspaper closed in November 2020.
+The Del Rio News-Herald was a daily newspaper published in Del Rio, covering Val Verde County, and was owned by Southern Newspapers Inc. The newspaper had a daily circulation of 10,400 and a Sunday circulation of 13,500.
+After disruption and losses during the first year of the COVID-19 pandemic, the newspaper closed in November 2020.

-In 2020, The 830 Times, a local news sit covering Del Río and the wider region of southwest Texas is published weekly, launched its print and online newspaper.
+In 2020, The 830 Times, a local news website covering Del Río and the wider region of Southwest Texas, launched its print and online newspaper.
+It is published weekly.